Ever had the feeling something in your life isn’t living up to your expectations — that there’s a gap between where you are and where you should be?

 This strange-sounding method gets its name from the way it looks — like a fish skeleton.
-The fishbone analysis is typically used to figure out problems and gaps in production processes, due to things like materials, staffing, machines, and the environment.
+The fishbone analysis is typically used to figure out problems and gaps in production processes, due to things like materials, man, machines, method, measurement and the environment.
 Mazda Motors even used the fishbone chart to develop the Miata/MX-5 sports car.

 This gap analysis tool is also known as the “congruence model,” and it’s designed to look at how people, organizational structure, company culture, and the work they do all come together to affect performance.
 It was developed by two organizational researchers in the 1980s and is one of the popular ways to assess the gaps between the inputs and outputs of a company, and why they happen.